Sitecore-Hackathon/2019-The-Knights-Who-Say-Ni/documentation/README.md

     </settings>
 </sitecore>
 ```
-If you would like implement your own keywords suggestions provider or keywords runking provider, just inherite appropriate interface and change service registration config:
+If you would like implement your own keywords suggestions provider or keywords ranking provider, just inherit the appropriate interface and change service registration config:

 ```xml